-And when it is bright outside, when life is lush with light, write.
-In busy coffee shops, on crowded trains, and at the small desk you occupy at work.
+When it’s bright outside, when life is lush with light, write.
+In busy cafés, on crowded trains, and at the small desk you occupy at work.
 Keep a pen handy.
 Have a piece of paper to write down that witty line, that clever turn of phrase, or that just-formed insight about life.
 It might be nothing at all when you look at it later.
 But it might be something.
-Not just something but something.
-That italicised something capable of selling copies.
-It may be the special something that connects with people you will never meet.
+Not something, but something—that italicised something capable of selling copies.
+It just may be the special something that connects with people you’ll never meet.
 Some of the best writings in the world began their lives on serviettes and nearly abandoned grocery slips.
 Not all stories are born with silver spoons in their mouths.

 The munificence of clear thought and action is fleeting; the seasons of words come and go.
-There will come a time when nothing grows in the fields of your imagination.
-When stories refuse to take root despite your best attempts, when the words vanish, when it feels like you cannot write.
-That is when you take your pen and paper into the barren wastelands of your being and continue to plant thoughts about a time when the sun shone and the fields were gold.
+There will come a time when nothing grows in the once fertile fields of your imagination.
+When stories refuse to take root despite your best attempts, when the words vanish, when it feels like you can’t write, that’s when you take your pen and paper into the barren wastelands of your being and continue to plant thoughts about a time when the sun shone and the fields were gold.

 In time, the words will return.
-They will.
-But write.

-Be brave.
 Someone has to be.
 It might as well be you.

 Find your truth.

-“In the beginning was the Word, and the Word was with God.” ~ John 1: 1.
+“In the beginning was the Word, and the Word was with God.”—John 1: 1

-So create.
-Write.
 Shape the fathomless mass into whatever you want.

 In the beginning are the words.
 And the words are with you.